 Andrew W. Gurman, MD

-Dr. Gurman is a past president of the Blair County Medical Society.
-He has served as professional chair for the United Way campaign, and he has also been a member of the board of trustees of the Altoona Symphony Orchestra.
+In addition to being a past president of the Blair County Medical Society in Pennsylvania, Dr. Gurman’s distinguished record includes past service as vice speaker and then speaker of the Pennsylvania Medical Society House of Delegates, and as a two-time chair of the Pennsylvania Medical Society’s Political Action Committee.
+He has also served as professional chair for the United Way campaign and as a member of the board of trustees of the Altoona Symphony Orchestra.

 Dr. Gurman resides in Hollidaysburg, Pa., with his wife, Nancy.
 They have two grown children.